vitali-it/C-Vision/README.md

 The main requirement is Python 3+

 In order to open this files correctly, you will need Jupyter installed on your computer.
-Another option, you may chose to open them, is PyCharm
+Another option, you may choose to open them, is PyCharm